asmith1/bay_area_bites/README.md

 I left "TODO" comments throughout the codebase to detail additions I would make if I had more time.
 To list a few, high level, I would like to:

-- Add the menu to the food truck show page
+- **Add the menu to the food truck show page
-- Add the food trucks to the food items show page
+- **Add the food trucks to the food items show page
-   - I designed the database with these 2 items in mind, taking a future-focused approach.
-As it stands, the database structure seems rather silly.
-With these 2 additional features, however, it would be pretty cool!
 - Add a search bar to the food trucks index page
 - Make the home page nicer
 - Add more logging
 - Add more comprehensive testing

+** Note: I designed the database with these 2 items in mind, taking a future-focused approach.
+As it stands, the database structure seems rather silly.
+With these 2 additional features, however, it would be pretty cool!